← Back to Blog

 Effective replacements:

-• Breathing exercises — box breathing (inhale 4s, hold 4s, exhale 4s) physically activates your parasympathetic nervous system, making you drowsy within minutes.
-Sunbreak has a guided breathing exercise built into its wind-down routine with an animated visual that expands and contracts with your breath — three cycles and you are genuinely drowsy.
+• Breathing exercises -- box breathing (inhale 4s, hold 4s, exhale 4s) physically activates your parasympathetic nervous system, making you drowsy within minutes.

-• Gratitude journaling — writing one thing you are grateful for shifts your mental state from stimulation-seeking to calm reflection.
-Sunbreak's wind-down routine includes a gratitude prompt before bed, so this becomes automatic rather than something you have to remember.
+• Gratitude journaling -- writing one thing you are grateful for shifts your mental state from stimulation-seeking to calm reflection.

 3. Set Your Phone Up for Sleep